anttu-t/create-noia-node/README.md

 - define storage size - this is the disk space reserved for caching, currently 100 is good value here

 After verifying the values, the script installs required modules and NOIA software.
-It also edits automatically the settings file (~/.noia-node/node.settings) and starts the service
+It also edits automatically the settings file (~/.noia-node/node.settings) and starts the service.